Blog-Reference and Blog-Reference

 There is the political sphere and there is the scientific sphere.
 It is quite obvious that both are fundamentally different and because of this, it is of utmost importance to radically separate the two.
 The mixing of the two is the hereditary mental disease of economics.

 That much is clear after more than 200 years: economics is a failed science.
-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the foundational concept of the subject matter ― profit ― wrong.
+The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the foundational concept of the subject matter ― profit ― wrong.

 So, this is the situation: economists dabble in politics where they have, to begin with, NO legitimate business.
 Worse, economists’ policy guidance has NO sound scientific foundations at all.
 This starts with Adam Smith/Karl Marx and ends with current orthodox and heterodox economics.
 MMT is NO exception.